bbauska/W3Cx-5of5/README.md

 JavaScript object into JSON.
 And the other one will be "<b>JSON.parse()</b>" that will take a JSON object, a JSON string, and give back a JavaScript object.
 Let&apos;s see some examples.
-I just took an array... if you try to stringify the array...you obtain an object that contains the array with quotes around.
+I just took an array&#155; if you try to stringify the array&#155;you obtain an object that contains the array with quotes around.
 This is the JSON notation of an array.
 If you&apos;ve got more complex objects, for example, this one: it&apos;s an object with different properties and one of the properties is an